Snowman (Sia song)

 "Snowman" is a song by Australian singer-songwriter Sia.
 It was released on 9 November 2017, as the second single from Sia's eighth studio album, Everyday Is Christmas.
 A music video made via claymation was released on 30 October 2020.
 A part two of the music video was released on 22 December 2022.

 "Snowman" earned positive reviews from critics, some of whom deemed it the highlight single from Everyday Is Christmas.
 The song experienced a popularity surge in November 2020 on TikTok, and has since been branded as a modern-day Christmas classic.
 A remix version of "Snowman" was released on 14 November 2025, featuring the Spanish-born Mexican singer Belinda.
+A German-language adaptation of the song "Schneemann" was released on 15 November 2025, sung by Vanessa Mai.